timisted/TIManagedObjectExtensions/README.markdown

     TIEmployee *newEmployee = [TIEmployee ti_objectInManagedObjectContext:someContext];

 This method returns a new managed object for the entity, inserted into the managed object context.

+(See [TICoreDataUtilties](http://github.com/timisted/TICoreDataUtilities) for easy creation of managed object contexts without using template code)

 ###Fetching Objects
 ####All Objects